-Q: There is a lot of concern from faculty regarding all the cumulative scandals due to lack of accountability of oversight responsibilities and concern about those who were supposed to be held accountable getting promoted.
+Q: There is a lot of concern from faculty regarding all the cumulative scandals due to lack of accountability of oversight responsibilities and concern about those who were supposed to be in the first year; she looked for a mix of people within and externally, always looking for diversity.

+159 held accountable getting promoted.
 What are the plans to establish your own team?

 A: It is essential any leader has a team they can trust.
-At UNC, she hired 16 out of 18 of her team in the first year; she looked for a mix of people within and externally, always looking for diversity.
-In many cases, faculty were part of the selection process.
-She does not have specifics about what positions she needs to fill today, but she does know she needs to move fast.
+At UNC, she hired 16 out of 18 of her team positions she needs to fill today, but she does know she needs to move fast.
+163